apenwarr/redo/Documentation/FAQImpl.md

-# Does redo even run on Windows?
+# Does redo run on Windows?

 redo works fine in [Windows Services for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro) on Windows 10.
 You might consider that to be "real" Windows, or not.
 If